 For kids who have found their passion in dance and want a bit more flexibility than an organized class offers, a dance camp might be a good option.
 Dance camps expose kids to a variety of different dance styles and are also a great way to help shy kids break out of their shell before enrolling in weekly dance classes.

-Looking for great dance classes in your area?
-Check out the top-rated dance classes and dance summer camps in your area on ActivityHero!
+Looking for great dance classes?
+Check out the top-rated dance classes and dance summer camps on ActivityHero!